[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 Pipelines are defined in a .gitlab-ci.yml file inside your repository, and GitLab provides a built-in HTTP Terraform state backend so you can store remote state directly in GitLab without configuring separate object storage.

-Note that the official GitLab Terraform CI/CD template was deprecated as of GitLab 18.0.
+Note that the official GitLab Terraform CI/CD template was removed in GitLab 18.0 (deprecated since 16.9 following HashiCorp’s license change).
 Teams relying on it should review the GitLab documentation for the recommended migration path.

 Like other general-purpose CI/CD tools, GitLab does not provide native drift detection, policy as code for infrastructure, or stack dependency management.